sohankanna/Wazuh-SOC-Lab/README.md

 ## Overview

-This project demonstrates the deployment and configuration of a comprehensive Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.
-The goal was to build a multi-machine virtual lab to simulate real-world security scenarios, including proactive vulnerability scanning, advanced threat detection, and automated incident response.
-This project involved extensive troubleshooting of networking, service configurations, and rule logic to create a stable, fully functional security monitoring environment.
+This project demonstrates the end-to-end deployment and configuration of a comprehensive Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.
+The goal was to build a multi-machine virtual lab to simulate and defend against real-world security threats.
+This involved extensive troubleshooting of networking, service configurations, and rule logic to create a stable, fully functional security monitoring environment that follows the full security lifecycle: from proactive defense to real-time detection and automated incident response.
 ---

 ## Lab Architecture